The Children’s Area is full of pleasing colors, natural light and comfortable seating.

 are books that are in comic book format.
 The juvenile graphic section includes fiction, non-fiction and biographical material.

-are available in CD and cassette formats.
-Audio books can be enjoyed with or without the accompanying book.
-Read-a-longs are shelved in hanging bags and include a book with a CD or cassette.
-Audio books are available children of all ages.
+are available on CD.
+Audiobooks can be enjoyed with or without the accompanying book.
+Audiobooks are available for children of all ages.

 are available in VHS and DVD formats, in both fiction and non-fiction genres.
 This collection includes a variety of popular entertainment films such as Toy Story, Diary of a Wimpy Kid, Magic School, Baby Einstein, and many of the classics by Disney.